 Apparently some people in the church where Titus pastored were causing divisions over issues that weren't that important.
-Paul writes, as a church should exercise discipline.
+Paul writes,

 But avoid foolish controversies and genealogies and arguments and quarrels about the law, because these are unprofitable and useless.
 Warn a divisive person once, and then warn him a second time.
 After that, have nothing to do with him.
 You may be sure that such a man is warped and sinful; he is self-condemned.